 The Board discussed the progress in reshaping the future surveillance approach, and agreed that a review of the official controls laboratory provision was now a priority, impacting regulatory reform, our plans for exiting the EU, and our direction on surveillance.

-The Board was given an update on the work of the FSA’s social science team and the establishment of an Advisory Committee for Social Science.
+The Board was given an update on the work of our social science team and the establishment of an Advisory Committee for Social Science.
 The Board emphasised that social science and evidence, including about consumer and business behaviour throughout the food chain, should be reflected in every dimension of the department’s work.